CORE SKILLS IN CONVERSATION ANALYSIS

 The cost of the workshop (plus symposium) will be $550 for faculty, $250 for (post)graduate students.
 This will include tea, coffee, and light refreshments each day.
 Subsidized evening meals out together will be organized post workshop and post-symposium.
 Participation will be capped at 30 people, so to register email Alexa Hepburn giving some brief details of your experience in conversation analysis before December 15th, 2019: email@example.com

 ACTIONS IN TALK SYMPOSIUM

 The symposium (16-17 June) will have a broad focus on ‘Actions in Talk’, with keynote speakers John Heritage and Geoffrey Raymond.
 It will comprise data sessions, discussion, and oral presentations.
 The deadline to submit a data session or oral presentation will be Friday January 31st, 2020.
 The cost to attend the symposium only will be $100 for Faculty, $50 for post/graduates.
-Call for papers and details of registration HERE.
+Further submission and registration details coming soon.